isabella232/Maze/README.md

 **The maze doesn't render correctly in the browser at widths over 190.**

-The maze is randomly generated, but can be seeded by using the `seed=___` url parameter in order to repeatable mazes to test and compete with.
+The maze is randomly generated, but can be seeded by using the `seed=___` url parameter in order to do repeatable mazes to test and compete with.

 ## Player
-The player is the code the instructs how to navigate the maze.
+The player is the code that instructs how to navigate the maze.
 To move in the maze, call one of the maze movement functions:

 ```
 maze.moveUp();